-To help you learn more about how the requirements for protection of overvoltages due to lightning and switching surges of safety circuits have been revised according to the 2021 edition of the National Fire Protection Association (NFPA) 79, UL and Eaton Bussmann division experts have teamed up to provide answers to the following frequently asked questions from our related webinar.
+To help you learn more about how the requirements for protection of overvoltages due to lightning and switching surges of safety circuits have been revised according to the 2021 edition of the National Fire Protection Association (NFPA) 79, UL Solutions and Eaton Bussmann division experts have teamed up to provide answers to the following frequently asked questions from our related webinar.

 Is additional surge protection required if it’s included in equipment that provides a safety function?